Skip to content

 Configuration

-To use the TechDocs plugin the following configuration is needed in the satellites configuration file:
+The TechDocs plugin can only be used within the hub.
+To use the TechDocs plugin the following configuration is needed:

 Field Type Description Required